Alok/arXivScrape/README.md

 platforms and no external dependencies.

 ## How to Use
-Move the script to somewhere on your `$PATH` (run `echo $PATH` if you don't know where that is) or keep track of what folder you downloaded this script into and run this in the terminal:
+Move the script to somewhere on your `$PATH` (run `echo $PATH` if you don't know where that is) and run

 `exec-scrape.sh file1 file2`

+OR keep track of what folder you downloaded this script into and run this *in the folder containing it*:

+`./exec-scrape.sh file1 file2`